Open from April through October

 Level: Difficult

-Are you lucky enough to be calling at Port-Cros ?
+Are you lucky enough to be stopping over in Port-Cros

 So what can you do in Port-Cros during your stopover?
 Discover all that this wild island has to offer during a busy day!
 Here are just a few suggestions: